FreddyYJ/TSW-RailDriver-Remap/README.md

 ### Github Issues

-Please add Github Issue if you are experiencing a bug or you have a feedback.
+Please feel free to add Github Issue if you are experiencing a bug or have a feedback.

-### Modifying Remap
+### Direct Contribution

-If you want to modify remaps directly, follow the steps below to setup the environment.
+If you want to contribute directly, visit our [wiki](https://github.com/FreddyYJ/TSW-RailDriver-Remap/wiki) to setup your environment, modify the assets and build the mod!